-Australasian organisations of interest
+Australasian philosophy organisations of interest

 St James Ethics Centre is an independent, not-for-profit Australian organisation which provides a non-judgemental forum for the promotion and exploration of ethics.
-Its mission is to encourage and assist individuals and organisations to include the ethical dimension in their daily lives, and thereby help to create a better world.
+Its mission is to encourage and assist individuals and organisations to include the ethical dimension in their daily lives and thereby help to create a better world.

-Dialogue Education, directed by Kathy and Matthew Wills, is based in South Australia and offers teachers professional development opportunities in how to improve critical, collaborative and creative thinking skills in students using P4C and other initiatives such as Philosothons and Ethics Olympiads.
+Socratic Solutions Australasia, directed by Kathy and Matthew Wills, is based in South Australia and offers teachers professional development opportunities in how to improve critical, collaborative and creative thinking skills in students using P4C and other initiatives such as Philosothons and Ethics Olympiads.

 International organisations of interest